jessepav/libgdx-wiki-old/Setting-up-your-Development-Environment-(Eclipse,-Intellij-IDEA,-NetBeans).md

 #### To additionally target iOS

-  * A Mac with Mac OS X and Xcode 7 or above
+  * A Mac with Mac OS X
   * An [Apple developer account](https://developer.apple.com/membercenter/index.action) if you want to test on device or deploy to the App Store.
 Please direct all hatred towards Apple.
   * The latest XCode, which you can get from the Mac OS X App Store for free
   * The latest release of [MobiDevelop's RoboVM plugin](http://robovm.mobidevelop.com).
 (Microsoft's legacy RoboVM has been replaced by a version supported by LibGDX's core contributors).